bright/new-www/_posts/2017-10-31-dockerizing-android-builds.md

 ## Running the build ##

 Now we can run a new container based on the built image.
-The container will need an access to your Android project sources and the simpliest way is to mount the sources directory using the `-v` flag.
+The container will need an access to your Android project sources and the simplest way is to mount the sources directory using the `-v` flag.

 Please also keep in mind that you probably have the `local.properties` file in your project directory which specifies the SDK location (overriding the `ANDROID_HOME` environment variable).
 I usually add this file to the `.gitignore` so in the continuous integration environment this file does not exist as it is not included in the repository.
 When you are testing the Dockerized builds locally, you can just remove or temporarily rename that file.